 - Make sure that Sentry's access to your installation URL is not path restricted.

-I'm using both GitLab on-premise and Sentry on-premise, and I get an error
+I'm using both GitLab on-premises and self-hosted Sentry, and I get an error

 Error Communicating with GitLab (HTTP 422): unknown errorwhen I try to use the integration.
 How can I fix this?